Sherly789/Ping-Pong/Readme.md

 ## Support and contact details

-_Contact the authors at [farvid.sh@gmail.com],_
+Contact the authors at [farvid.sh@gmail.com]

 ## Technologies Used

-_Atom text editor, with html5, css3, and javascript.
-JQuery, and boot strap CDN incorporated._
+Atom text editor, with html5, css3, and javascript.
+JQuery, and boot strap CDN incorporated.

 ### License